 Daniel Flores is a Managing Director and co-founder of Quadrant Economics LLC.
 He has master’s and doctoral degrees in economics from Boston University, and a bachelor’s degree in economics from the University of Barcelona.

-Dr. Flores has spent the past 24 years teaching, conducting research and consulting in the field of economics.
+Dr. Flores has spent the past 28 years teaching, conducting research and consulting in the field of economics.
 He has taught courses in Principles of Economics, Advanced Microeconomics, International Economics, and Economics of the Public Sector at the University of Barcelona, Boston University and Skidmore College.
-His research and consulting activities have included analyses of the economic effects of regulation, anticompetitive conduct and contractual disputes in a variety of industries, including agriculture, chemicals, construction materials, electricity generation and distribution, finance and banking, minerals and mining, oil and gas, pharmaceuticals, real estate, semiconductors, telecommunications and transportation.
-He has testified as an expert economist in civil litigation in the United States as well as in arbitration proceedings under the rules of the International Chamber of Commerce (ICC), the International Centre for Settlement of Investment Disputes (ICSID), the Inter-American Commercial Arbitration Commission (IACAC), the London Court of International Arbitration (LCIA), the London Maritime Arbitrators Association (LMAA), the Stockholm Chamber of Commerce (SCC), the Society of Maritime Arbitrators (SMA) and the United Nations Commission on International Trade Law (UNCITRAL).
+His research and consulting activities have included analyses of the economic effects of regulation, anticompetitive conduct and contractual disputes in a variety of industries, including agriculture, chemicals, construction, electricity generation and distribution, finance and banking, minerals and mining, oil and gas, pharmaceuticals, real estate, semiconductors, telecommunications and transportation.
+He has testified as an expert economist in litigation in the United States as well as in arbitration proceedings under the rules of the International Chamber of Commerce (ICC), the International Centre for Settlement of Investment Disputes (ICSID), the Inter-American Commercial Arbitration Commission (IACAC), the London Court of International Arbitration (LCIA), the London Maritime Arbitrators Association (LMAA), the Singapore International Arbitration Centre (SIAC), the Stockholm Chamber of Commerce (SCC), the Society of Maritime Arbitrators (SMA) and the United Nations Commission on International Trade Law (UNCITRAL).

-Dr. Flores has been recognized by independent research conducted by Who’s Who Legal as being among the world’s leading arbitration expert witnesses from 2014 through 2019.
+Every year since 2014, Dr. Flores has been recognized by independent research conducted by Who’s Who Legal as being among the world’s leading arbitration expert witnesses.